apnadkarni/blt/man/combomenu.rst

   **-itemborderwidth** *numPixels*

-    Specifies the borderwidth of items in the menu.
-The default is "1".
+    Specifies the borderwidth of menu items in the menu.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the item.
+The value may have any of the forms acceptable to **Tk_GetPixels**.
+The default is "0".

   **-postcommand** *string*

-    Specifies the command to invoke when the menu is posted.
-This is command is invoked before the menu is displayed.
+    Specifies a TCL command to invoked when the menu is posted.
+The command will be invoked before the menu is displayed on screen.
+This is useful for setting the state of options that may or may not be valid.
+If *string* is "", no command is invoked.
 The default is "".

   **-radiobuttoncolor** *colorName*

+    Specifies the color of the indicator circle for radiobutton items.
+The indicator circle is displayed when the radiobutton item is selected.
+The default is "red3".

   **-radiobuttonfillcolor** *colorName*

-  **-radiobuttonoutlinecolor** *colorName*
+    Specifies the fill color of the circle for radiobutton items.
+    The default is "white".

   **-radiobuttonsize** *numPixels*

+    Specifies the size of the circle for checkbutton items.  *NumPixels* is a non-negative value indicating the width and height of the radiobutton circle.
+The value may have any of the forms accept able to Tk_GetPixels.
+The default is "12".

   **-relief** *relief*